Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 If you just want to walk through Vlaaikensgang, you’ll be out the other end in 5 minutes.
 If you stay and sit under the fairy lights at one of the restaurants, it could take a while.
 Or, come back in the evening and grab a cocktail at Tazu.

-A secret spot in Antwerp not many people know about, so you don’t have to worry about bumping into crowds of tourists.
+This is somewhat of a local secret in Antwerp, so you don’t have to worry about bumping into crowds of tourists.

 Walking through these wonderful streets to get to the Vridajmrakt in Antwerp